 Going online offers convenient access to some of the best deals and a huge array of products.
 Of course, online holiday shopping isn’t without its difficulties.
 But you can do your best to get a great present for a great price with these tips and tricks:

 -Keep an eye out for extended sales

 -Try “ship-to-store” options

 Take Advantage of Extended Sales

 The most famous pre-Christmas sale is Black Friday, which happens on the Friday after Thanksgiving.
 Cyber Monday is the Monday directly after that, and some retailers have sales the entire weekend, stretching from Black Friday through Cyber Monday.
-This is usually one of the biggest sales periods of the year.
+This is usually one of the biggest sale periods of the year.
 And because Thanksgiving is the last big holiday before winter, it’s when people tend to begin buying holiday presents.

 However, you don’t have to wait for Black Friday to get great deals on Christmas presents.
 Nor are sales done once the weekend’s over.
-There are lots of sales year-round, and depending on what you’re buying, those sales may even offer more discounts than Black Friday.
-Prime Day, Amazon’s huge July sale, is a great example of an early sale that can factor positively into your Christmas shopping.
+There are lots of sales all month long, and year-round.
+Depending on what you’re buying, those sales may even offer more discounts than Black Friday.

 Combine Orders to Hit Free Shipping Thresholds

 Free shipping is a great way to get products for a price that’s the same or better than what you’d find in a store without ever having to leave your house.
 Online purchases may be convenient either way.
 But if you have to pay for shipping, that can certainly cut into your budget.